KatyaBiser/web-design/README.md

 ## Live Website

-Open `html/index.html` in any modern web browser to view the website.
+**Local Development:** Open `html/index.html` in any modern web browser to view the website.

+**GitHub Pages:** This project is configured for automatic deployment to GitHub Pages.
+Once pushed to GitHub, the site will be available at: `https://[your-username].github.io/[repository-name]/`

 ## Project Structure